-Protecting the health and safety of your employees should always be your top priority as an employer.
-It's a particularly important consideration in industries such as the automotive sector, where the environments in which people work and the various tools and machinery they use could put them at higher risk of injury.
+Protecting the wellness of your employees should always be your top priority.
+It's a particularly important consideration in industries such as the automotive sector, where dangerous environments, tools and machinery are the norm.

-You can demonstrate your commitment to health and safety by taking actions such as:
+You can demonstrate your commitment to employee wellness by taking actions such as:

-- Gaining executive buy-in and commitment to the highest standards of health and safety, to show how seriously the business takes this issue
+- gaining executive buy-in and commitment to the highest standards of wellness and safety, including mental health, to show how seriously the business takes this issue

-While this isn't an option for some roles — factory production and manufacturing jobs, for example — automotive industry workers who are able to do their jobs remotely (such as sales, finance, HR and admin support staff) might expect it to be a permanent option going forward.
-Those employees who do have to be based on-site could be interested in other forms of flexibility in their jobs, such as compressed or adaptable hours.
+Flexible working arrangements are here to stay.
+While remote work isn't an option for some roles — factory production and manufacturing jobs, for example — automotive industry workers who are able to do their jobs remotely (such as sales, finance, HR and admin support staff) now expect it to be a permanent perk.
+Employees who do have to be based on-site could be interested in other forms of flexibility in their jobs, such as shorter work weeks or adaptable hours.

-Furthermore, research by the World Economic Forum has highlighted the business benefits that can be achieved through flexible working, such as:
+The World Economic Forum has highlighted the business benefits of flexible working, such as:

 - Higher levels of staff productivity and engagement

 - More efficient and inclusive communication